kkroczek/Neural-Style-Transfer-Project/README.md

-# Neural-Style-Transfer-Project
+## Neural-Style-Transfer-Project

-Python project on Neural Style Transfer with the use of my own model.
+Introduction
+The main goal of this project was to exchange the VGG19 model from the original code with the model of our own creation.

+Few words about Neural Style Tranfer

+Examples of use NST

+Our Model